CirroBuild/FrostiDocs/tutorial/2022-03-29-crypto-volumes-julia-questdb.md

 will want to be trading when everyone else is to make sure they are getting the best prices and not just pushing the price around.

-How do we calculate these voiume profvles anp more importantly, how do we calculate these profiles efficiently?
+How do we calculate these volume profiles and more importantly, how do we calculate these profiles efficiently?
 QuestDB to the rescue!

 ## Bitcoin intraday volume profiles